TOPOFGR/react-intl-hooks/README.md

 ## What is this?

-React-intl-hooks is a small and fast library of hooks that you can use to replace all the [Format.js](https://formatjs.io/) components.
-This helps you have a consistent codebase if you're using the latest [React.js](https://reactjs.org/) features!.
+React-intl-hooks is a small and fast library that you can use to replace [Format.js](https://formatjs.io/) components.
+This allows for a consistent codebase if you're using the latest [React.js](https://reactjs.org/) features!.

 ## Motivation

-Format.js with [react-intl](https://www.npmjs.com/package/react-intl) is an awesome library but for the people like us that loves React new features like hooks, it's a bit daunting to still use libraries that have components.
-So we decided to combine the great things that the react-intl team did with React hooks.
+Format.js with [react-intl](https://www.npmjs.com/package/react-intl) is an awesome library, but for the people like us who love React new features like hooks, it can still be bit daunting to use libraries that have components.
+So we decided to combine the great things about react-intl along with React hooks.

 ## Installation